 Christmas cooking traditions in Italy: Feast of the Seven Fishes

 When Italians observe religious holidays, such as Christmas, you can be sure that food is often involved.
-In fact, since meat is not traditionally consumed on Christmas Eve (La Vigilia) — as its not on the eve of many holidays in Italy — many Italians make a big family meal out of seafood dishes, which you can learn about in a variety of our Italy cooking classes as well as Rome Dinner in a Private Home.
+In fact, since meat is not traditionally consumed on Christmas Eve (La Vigilia) – as it’s not on the eve of many holidays in Italy – many Italians make a big family meal out of seafood dishes, which you can learn about in a variety of our Italy cooking classes and cooking vacations.

 While this celebratory Christmas Eve meal is called the Feast of the Seven Fishes, it often features more than seven dishes.
 “Some families do seven for the sacraments.
 Some do 10 for the stations of the cross.
 And some even do 13 for the 12 apostles plus Jesus,” according to Chef Mario Batali in Epicurious.
 This seafood-centric meal is often prepared in Southern Italy, especially in seaside towns, and features such dishes as baccalà (salted cod fish), calamari, fried seafood (from shrimp to smelts), and baked eel.